chetanrule123/Image-editing-bootcamp/README.md

 Go to https://chetanrule123.github.io/Image-editing-bootcamp/

+### Login / Register

+The instructor needs to login / register.

 ### Create task

 The instructor can create tasks by clicking the 'create Task +' button on the header section and he can view all created tasks on the home page.

 ### Search tasks

-The instrutor can search for particular task by typing the task-name on the search option which is located at the top-right of the all tasks.
+The instructor can search for particular task by typing the task-name on the search option which is located at the top-right of the all tasks.

 ### Review submissions